inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_node.md

 : UID of the Node.

 `kind`
-: type of k8s resource.
+: Resource type of the Node.

 `resource_version`
-: resource version of the Node.
+: Resource version of the Node.

 `labels`
-: labels attached to Node.
+: Labels attached to Node.

 `annotations`
-: metadata about the Node attached in the form of annotations.
+: Annotations of the Node.

 ## Examples